 The Diamond Jaxx were the AA team in the Cubs’ farm system.
 Earlier in the season, the Cubs’ homerun-slugging outfielder Sammy Sosa had played a couple of games with the team, needing to rehab an injury before rejoining the Cubs.
 Photos of Sosa in a Diamond Jaxx uniform were still on sale in the Fan Shop.
 (Photo by Erika Alexander, The Jackson Sun).

-When we finally arrived at The Ballpark in Jackson (then called Pringles Park and nicknamed “The Big Chip”), it was an hour before the first pitch at 6 p.m.
+When we finally arrived at The Ballpark at Jackson (then called Pringles Park and nicknamed “The Big Chip”), it was an hour before the first pitch at 6 p.m.
 As we walked up to the main entrance, we couldn’t help but notice the big, bright red, brand new Dodge Ram truck parked on the sidewalk in front of the game.
 In the windshield a sign stated “2005 Dodge Ram Truck, available at Jackson Motors.”

 I checked in at the ticket office and met Jason, my staff member contact for the Anthem.
 He instructed us to have a seat inside and meet him back here outside at twenty minutes until six.